It’s 3am and I’m nursing my baby in the dark, and a blog post idea pops into my head.

 In fact, since I broke the cycle of always starting and never finishing, my ideas have gotten richer and my creations deeper and more meaningful.

-What I now know is that I was addicted to the high of initiation but that high prevented me from diving deep enough to do the work I came here to do.
+I was addicted to the high of initiation but that high prevented me from diving deep enough to do the work I came here to do.

 I used to think that if I didn’t act immediately upon a “good” idea, it would vanish, that I would be dishonoring it in some way.